cjaikla/northeastern-thailand-agricultural-who-fppl-prediction/Data/README.md

 # Data Folder

+This folder does not contain raw data files.
-This folder contains information about the training and test datasets used in this project.
+To run the notebooks in the `analysis` folder, please download the training and test datasets as described below.

 ## Training Data
 - Raw sequence reads for the **training dataset** are publicly available in the NCBI Sequence Read Archive (SRA) under **BioProject PRJNA1233617**.